newtonkiragu/pynotes/Unit testing.md

 A method by which individual units of code are scrutinized to determine if they are fit for use.

 ##### Test fixture
-Represents the preparation needed to perform one or more tests, and any associate cleanup actions. eg. creating temporary or proxy databases.
+Represents the preparation needed to perform one or more tests, and any associate cleanup actions. e.g. creating temporary or proxy databases.

 ##### Test case
 The individual unit of testing.
 It checks for a specific response to a particular set of inputs.